 It's not hard to see the business applications of such a device, and Microsoft's current marketing material points to just such an intent.

-TechRepublic's smart person's guide about the Microsoft HoloLens is a quick introduction to this "mixed reality" headset, as well as a living guide that will be updated periodically as its platform, hardware, and applications evolve.
+TechRepublic's cheat sheet about Microsoft HoloLens is a quick introduction to this "mixed reality" headset, as well as a living guide that will be updated periodically as its platform, hardware, and applications evolve.

-- What is the Microsoft HoloLens?
+- What is Microsoft's HoloLens?
 The HoloLens is a "mixed reality" headset that projects 3D holograms onto the lenses.
 The wearer can move around the object, manipulate it, and experience it as if it were actually present.

-- Who does the Microsoft HoloLens affect?
+- Who does Microsoft's HoloLens affect?
 The HoloLens has the potential to affect nearly anyone.
 You could take a video call while walking around the office, study anatomy using 3D objects, play AR games, and do pretty much any 2D task you would normally do in Windows.

-- When is the Microsoft HoloLens happening?
-The development edition of the HoloLens was released in March 2016.
-Plans for a consumer release have not yet been announced.
-Development and practical use of the platform, however, is still well underway.
+- When was Microsoft's HoloLens released?
+The development edition of the HoloLens was released in March 2016, and a commercial suite has since been added.
+Plans for a consumer headset have not been announced.
+Development and practical use of the platform is possible, and Microsoft continues to release its own apps for the platform.

-- How do I make use of the Microsoft HoloLens for business?
-There's no end to the ways you can make use of HoloLens for business, but keep in mind that specific software may need to be developed in-house.
+- How can my business use Microsoft's HoloLens?
+There's no end to the ways you can use HoloLens for business, but keep in mind that specific software may need to be developed in-house.
 There are quite a few apps available for the HoloLens, but they may not meet the needs of specific industries or tasks.

 SEE: Free ebook—Executive's guide to the business value of VR and AR (TechRepublic)